Panel's Report Blasts Boeing, FAA for Crashes, Seeks Reforms

 Committee investigators said they found several instances in which Boeing concealed information about MCAS from the FAA and airlines.

-The Chicago-based company didn’t disclose that MCAS worked off a single sensor called “angle of attack,” which measures a plane’s pitch.
-It also didn’t disclose that a gauge that would have alerted pilots to a malfunctioning sensor didn’t work on the vast majority of the jets.
+The Chicago-based company didn’t disclose that MCAS worked off a single sensor that measures a plane’s pitch.
+It also didn’t disclose that a gauge that would have alerted pilots to a malfunctioning sensor didn’t work on most the jets.

 Boeing also concealed that it took a company test pilot more than 10 seconds to determine that MCAS was operating and respond to it, a condition that the pilot found to be “catastrophic,” according to the report.
 Federal guidelines assume pilots will respond to this condition within four seconds.